 The Ultimate Moving Guide to New Jersey

 Describe a nourishing lifestyle.
 Chances are, it will include access to fresh, farm-to-table food, fun weekends doing things like playing at the beach, and friendly neighborhoods where even the store employees greet you by name.
-Would you be shocked to learn you can have this in New Jersey?
+Would you be shocked to learn you can have this living in New Jersey?
 It’s true!
 People moving to New Jersey are often surprised by what they find in “New York City’s suburbs.”

 But this is the Garden State, not a concrete jungle.
 Sure, it falls between two major cities, but what the state lacks in size, it makes up for with massive character, culture, and community.
-So, get to know what to expect from relocating to New Jersey, from navigating jug handles to its price tag.
+So, get to know what to expect from relocating to New Jersey, from navigating its jug handles to its price tag.

 A Brief History of New Jersey